 A bad whiplash injury is similar to a bad ankle sprain in that due to the trauma of the injury there can be a lot of swelling and inflammation of the many tissues that surround your joints.
 The difference being that in the neck there are many more joints and nerves.
 Just like a bad ankle sprain, it can take months and even up to a year to heal.
 Physical Therapy can benefit those suffering from whiplash as there are various pain modulation techniques and it also can help stabilize the joints along the spinal column.

-We provide treatments for middle and upper back pain injuries from our clinics throughout New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
-Fill out the form above, or contact a clinic near you to speak with a Professional Physical Therapist and middle back pain specialist today.
+We provide middle and upper back pain relief from our physical therapy clinics throughout Manhattan NYC, New York, New Jersey, Connecticut, Massachusetts, and New Hampshire.
+Fill out the form above, or contact a clinic near you to speak with a Professional Physical Therapist and back pain treatment specialist today.

 Professional PT will deliver relevant and timely information on the benefits and impact of Physical Therapy, right to your inbox.
 Subscribe today to stay informed on all things from Professional Physical Therapy!